JK-A2023/Sparta_DevOps_cloud/README.md

 1. Public Clouds
     1. Cloud environment created from IT infrastructure not owned by the end user.
 2. Private Clouds
-    1. Soley dedicated to a single end user group, where the environment runs behind that user or group's firewall.
+    1. Solely dedicated to a single end user group, where the environment runs behind that user or group's firewall.
 3. Hybrid Clouds
     1. A seemingly single IT environment created from multiple environments connected through local area networks (LAN's).
 4. Multi-clouds